 The job description isn't the objective.
 It's only the beginning, the baseline, the minimum contribution that the employee should expect of themselves.

 Priority 1 is executing the job description with excellence, 100% of the time.

 But the world moves on and changes every day.
 Our competition moves on.
 Our customers move on.
 If we do nothing to respond we fall behind...no matter how superb our execution.
-We as the staff assigned to job descriptions should be leaders, not followers, in determining what changes need to occur in our jobs and then be drivers in enacting those changes.
+Managers and staff should all be leaders, not followers, in determining what changes need to occur in our jobs and then be drivers in enacting those changes.

 I have a BA in Film and Photography (proving you don't need a prestigious or even relevant degree to make great contributions) but I knew by second year that motion picture production was not for me.
 I completed the program nonetheless.